Kent County, Delaware

 Kent County is a county located in the central part of the U.S. state of Delaware.
 As of the 2020 census, the population was 181,851, making it the least populous county in Delaware, but the most populous county in the United States to be the least populous in its state.
 The county seat is Dover, the state capital of Delaware.
 It is named for Kent, an English county.

-Kent County comprises the Dover metropolitan area, which is included in the Philadelphia-Reading-Camden, PA-NJ-DE-MD combined statistical area.
+Kent County comprises the Dover metropolitan area, which is included in the Philadelphia metropolitan area.